MartMbithi/Nucleus/README.md

 1.
 Accounting

 Completely Free Trial.
 No setup fees.
 No hidden charges under free trial.
-Not a free limited version.
+Not a free limited version.Free means free
-Free means free

 2.
 Inventory

 Enable inventory tracking and manage goods as they come in and go out.
 Items also speed up invoicing.

 3.
 Multi-Company

 Manage the finances of multiple companies from one admin panel.
 Assign users to different companies.

 4.
 Easy Invoicing

 Send professional invoices to clients and start accepting online payments, no commission/transaction fee.

 5.
 Multi-Currency

 Send invoices and add expenses in any currency and let the system convert them in your main currency.

 6.
 Billable Expenses

 Create and manage bills so your finances are always accurate and healthy.
 Know what and when to pay.

 7.
 Powerful Reporting